PubLLicanProject/llm_server/readme.txt

-You will need to use a conda environment
+You will need to use a conda environment and ollama

 Install conda first, e.g. Download the latest miniconda installer from https://docs.conda.io/en/latest/miniconda.html and Run the installer
+Then install ollama from https://ollama.com/ Alternatively, build.sh will automatically install ollama and conda in local prefixes

 example / slexample.sh has an example of all the steps that are needed